dfoerderreuther/aemcluster/README.md

 # aemcl

-general:

-Please rename the cloned directory from aemcl to aemcluster.
+## General: Please rename the cloned directory from aemcl to aemcluster.
 Otherwise docker-compose will use "aemcl" as project name and the following commands will not work without changing.

 ## mongo cluster: